 Sec.
-2-274.
+3-114.
 Staffing

 - (a) City Auditor.
 The City Auditor's Office shall be responsible to provide staff and clerical support to the Board of Ethics to assist in the implementation and enforcement of this Article.
 The degree of support required shall be at the discretion of the City Auditor.
-Nothing herein creates a duty for the City Auditor to enforce this Article.
-Furthermore, this Article shall not be construed as requiring the City Auditor to investigate allegations of violations of this Article submitted via the Fraud, Waste or Abuse hotline. - (b) Conflicts Log.
+Nothing herein creates a duty for the City Auditor to enforce this Article. - (b) Conflicts Log.
 The City Auditor's Office shall, in cooperation with the City Secretary's Office, maintain a Conflicts Log on an ongoing basis listing the Conflicting Interests disclosed by City Officials in accordance with this Article.
 The log is a public record.
 The City Auditor is neither authorized nor required to inspect or act upon the content of the Conflicts Log. - (c) City Manager.
 If a Complaint accuses the City Auditor of violating this Article, the duties of the City Auditor under this Article shall be performed by the City Manager for purposes of processing that Complaint.

 Sec.
-2-275.
+3-115.
 Legal Counsel

 - (a) City Attorney.
 The City Attorney shall provide legal support to the Board of Ethics. - (b) Special Counsel.
-Independent, outside legal services shall be engaged by the City Attorney on the City's behalf to provide legal support to the Board of Ethics when: - in the City Attorney's discretion it is necessary in order to comply with the Texas Disciplinary Rules of Professional Conduct (for lawyers), or is in the best interest of the City; or - (2) when the City Council deems Special Counsel is necessary.
+Independent, outside legal services shall be engaged by the City Attorney on the City's behalf to provide legal support to the Board of Ethics when: - (1) in the City Attorney's discretion it is necessary in order to comply with the Texas Disciplinary Rules of Professional Conduct (for lawyers), or is in the best interest of the City; or - (2) when the City Council deems Special Counsel is necessary.

 Sec.
-2-276.
+3-116.
 Training

 - (a) Curriculum.
 The City Auditor shall approve a training program that provides an introduction and overview of the expectation, mandates and prohibitions provided for by this Article. - (b) Orientation.
-City Officials shall complete a training session regarding this Article within ninety (90) days of commencing the official duties.

-- (c) Annual.
+City Officials shall complete a training session regarding this Article within ninety (90) days of commencing the official duties. - (c) Annual.
 City Officials shall complete an annual training session regarding this Article. - (d) Exiting Officials.
 Information shall be provided to City Officials terminating their City service regarding the continuing restrictions on the representation of others by certain former City Officials.

 Sec.
-2-277.
+3-117.
 Board of Ethics